apache/mxnet/docs/install/install-jetson.md

 ```

 If you plan to cross-compile you will need to install these dependencies on that computer as well.
-If you get an error about something being busy, you can restart the nano and this error will go away and you can continue installation of the prerequisites.
+If you get an error about something being busy, you can restart the Nano and this error will go away.
+You can then continue installation of the prerequisites.

 ### Download the source & setup some environment variables:

 These steps are optional, but some of the following instructions expect MXNet source files and the `MXNET_HOME` environment variable.
-Also CUDA commands will not work out of the box without updating your path.
+Also, CUDA commands will not work out of the box without updating your path.

 Clone the MXNet source code repository using the following `git` command in your home directory: